Meniscus tear: traumatic or degenerative?

 • More natural feeling of movement

-Consequences and risks of a partial meniscectomy – why the knee becomes unstable
+Consequences and risks of partial meniscus resection – why the knee becomes unstable

-Many people think: "If the damaged part is gone, the pain will also be gone."
-Unfortunately, partial resection often leads to instability because the meniscus is missing as a stabilizer.
+Many think: "If the broken part is gone, the pain is gone too."
+Unfortunately, partial resection often leads to instability as the meniscus is missing as a stabilizer.

 🔹 Consequences: